 Utah Public College Students with a valid ID: FREE

 University of Utah students, staff and faculty with a... valid ID: FREE

 Military Families: FREEContinue to 5 of 5 below.

 05 of 05

-Soccer is one of Mexico's (and the world's) favorite sports, and Real Salt Lake has home games May 1 and May 6.
+Soccer is one of Mexico's (and the world's) favorite sports, and Real Salt Lake has home games in early May.

 Rio Tinto Stadium